jusot99/jusot99.github.io/_posts/2025-01-15-become-hacker.md

 6. Reporting — Clean writeups, replayable steps, proof of impact
 ```

-> Enumeration is 90% of the process.
-The better you map the target, the better your success rate.
+> `Enumeration is 90% of the process.
+The better you map the target, the better your success rate.`{: .filepath}

 ---